spacetx/starfish/docs/source/help_and_reference/roadmap.rst

 Affine image registration `#1320 <https://github.com/spacetx/starfish/issues/1320>`_
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 Starfish currently supports image registration through linear transformations.
 However, many image acquisition
-strategies require more forms of fine registration to align spots prior to decoding.
+strategies require more sophisticate fine registration to align spots prior to decoding.
 Once scikit-image implements
 affine image registration
 (see `scikit-image/scikit-image PR #4023 <https://github.com/scikit-image/scikit-image/pull/4023>`_),
 we plan to support this in starfish.

 Unification of spot finding `#1450 <https://github.com/spacetx/starfish/issues/1450>`_
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-We plan to standardize the common steps in starfish's spot finding approaches, so that they can be used in coordination to flexibly detect, group, decode, and filter spot data for both multiplexed and non-multiplexed assays, and for both per-round and aggregated data flows.
+To clarify how to leverage starfish's methods for non-experts, We plan to standardize the common steps in starfish's spot finding approaches, so that they can be used in coordination to flexibly detect, group, decode, and filter spot data for both multiplexed and non-multiplexed assays, and for both per-round and aggregated data flows.
 We will add vignettes that demonstrate how these spot finders can be used, and how to tune parameters to effectively detect spots in a variety of image signal-to-noise regimes.
-We hope this will clarify how to leverage starfish's methods for users who are not image analysis experts.

 Data flow & Usability
 ---------------------